seebs/enfiltrate/ReadMe.txt

 used; the intent is that category will cause things like special rules for processing known fields of items, for instance.

+A filter has a table, .userdata, which is not used in any way by LibEnfiltrate.
+It exists so that developers using LibEnfiltrate can stash additional stuff in their filters.

+A filter has a table, ".representation", which is stored as a SavedVariable if the filter is saved.
+This contains corresponding subtables for each of includes, excludes, requires, and userdata.
+For convenience, each of those tables has a .representation member pointing to the corresponding subtable.
+NOTE:  LibEnfiltrate will not do anything with the .userdata except save and load it.
+If you need to restore your .userdata after loading from a representation, that's up to you.

 In general, a filter operates on a set of items.
 The result is a new set of items containing only those items which "match" a filter.
 An item matches if: